pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/882njxpz29))

 Pass the `native` flag for more performance.
-The animations will be applied to the dom, skipping any React render passes.
+The animations will now be applied *directly* to the dom through requestAnimationFrame and the component will only render when it receives new props.
+The flag is available for all primitives (Spring, SpringTransition & SpringTrail).

 Just be aware of the following conditions:

-1. You can only animate styles and standard props, the values you receive are opaque objects, not regular values
+1. You can only animate styles and standard element props, the values you receive *are opaque objects, not regular values*
 2. Receiving elements must be `animated.[elementName]`, for instance `div` becomes `animated.div`
 3. If you need to interpolate styles use the `template` string literal